gabrielweyer/simple-routing/README.md

-# Elastic Beanstalk Worker simple routing
+# Elastic Beanstalk Worker Simple Routing

-Allows to route a SQS message to a specific endpoint on the Worker instead of having a single endpoint handling all the messages.
+Allows to route a `SQS` message to a specific endpoint on the `Worker` instead of having a single endpoint handling all the messages.

 Relies on the [SQS message attributes][sqs-message-attributes].
 This is distributed via a `NuGet` package but the implementation is so simple that you can just copy the classes into your own solution if that works better for you.